procszoo/procszoo/README.md

 Let's add network to our new namespaces.

-Because we will mount namespaces entries by the *bind* flag, we need run richard_parker as the super user.
+Because we will mount namespaces entries by the *bind* flag, we need run *richard_parker* as the super user.

-Except the shell that richard_parker will open, we need another interactive shell to make *veth* devices and add them to the right network namespace.
+Except the shell that *richard_parker* will open, we need another interactive shell to make *veth* devices and add them to the new "net" namespace.

 * create a mount point